 Expression and Exploration - Personal Portfolio/Coursework

 Students are encouraged to work with a broad range of materials, looking at Expression and Exploration in painting and drawing materials.
 Students research a range of artists, and other contextual references, to inspire their own work.

 Personal Investigation/Portfolio including a written assignment

 Students will be encouraged to select a theme which is personal and meaningful to them.
 Students will be required to develop a range of preparatory studies and final outcomes.

 The externally set assignment is based on a theme issued by the exam board.
 Students will be supported through the preparatory period in order to thoroughly explore and respond to the theme.
-Students spend a number of weeks exploring ideas and completing preparatory studies in preparation for their final outcome which is completed over twelve hours in examination conditions.
+Students spend a number of weeks exploring ideas and completing preparatory studies in preparation for their final outcome which is completed over fifteen hours in examination conditions.